crustySenpai/btclod-Youtube-Downloader-Userscript/README.md

 # btclod-Youtube-Downloader-Chrome-Script
-Simple Tampermonkey Script for a Download Button on Youtube
+Simple UserScript to add an Download Button on Youtube